projectsveltos/sveltos/docs/internals/cr-ownership.md

 Understanding ownership relationships between Custom Resources (CRs) is crucial for working with Sveltos internals.
 This document provides comprehensive information about which CRs create, own, and manage other resources within the Sveltos ecosystem.

-In Kubernetes, ownership is established through `ownerReferences` in resource metadata.
-When a resource is owned by another, the owner's deletion automatically triggers the deletion of owned resources through garbage collection.

 ---